james702283/AI-Cohort-Daily-Check-in/README.md

-# AI Cohort Daily Check-in
+AI Cohort Daily Check-in & Analysis Tool

-This is an interactive web application designed for members of a group, such as an AI cohort, a development team, or a classroom, to perform a daily check-in.
-It allows users to report their current morale and their understanding of recent material on a scale of 1 to 10.
-The system provides unique, personalized, and encouraging feedback and displays the results on a live roster.
+This is an interactive web application for daily check-ins within a group, such as an AI cohort or a classroom.
+It features two distinct views: a user-facing page for submitting check-ins and a private admin dashboard for historical analysis.

+User View (/): Allows users to report their morale and understanding of recent material on a scale of 1 to 10.
+The system provides unique, personalized feedback and displays a live roster for the current day.

+Admin Dashboard (/admin): Provides instructors with a historical log of all check-ins, grouped by date.
+It automatically calculates and displays the daily average for both morale and understanding, serving as a powerful tool for tracking trends and improving lessons.

 (Note: This is a placeholder image link.
 You would replace this with a screenshot of your actual application.)

 ## Key Features

-* Dual-Metric Input: Collects two key data points from each user: emotional well-being (morale) and learning progress (understanding).
+* Separate User and Admin Views: Provides a simple check-in interface for users and a powerful data analysis dashboard for instructors at a separate /admin URL.
+* Persistent Data Storage: Check-ins are saved to a local checkins.json file, creating a permanent historical record.
+* Daily Analytics: The admin dashboard automatically calculates and displays the average morale and understanding scores for each day.
 * Highly Personalized Feedback: Utilizes an extensive library of 200 unique responses to generate tailored feedback based on the user's specific scores.
-* Modern, Professional UI: Features a sleek, dark, and translucent "frosted glass" design over a high-quality background image.
+* Modern, Professional UI: Features a sleek, dark, and translucent "frosted glass" design.
-* Live Roster: Displays a real-time list of all users who have checked in, fostering a sense of community and shared experience.
-* User-Friendly Interface: Includes clear instructions, intuitive input fields, and helpful error handling for a smooth user experience.
-* Encouraging Tone: All user-facing text is crafted in a positive, supportive, and motivational tone to foster a safe and encouraging environment.
+* Live Roster (User-Facing): The main page shows a list of check-ins for the current day only.

 ## Technology Stack

 * Backend: Python with Flask framework
 * Frontend: HTML, JavaScript
 * Styling: Tailwind CSS (loaded via CDN)
+* Data Storage: JSON file

 ## How to Run This Project